openSUSE/news-o-o/_posts/2011-03-05-opensuse-weekly-news-issue-165-is-out.markdown

 So now you know few disadvantages of iChain.
 OpenID has also one big advantage that you can use it to login to other sites (like [sourceforge](http://www.sf.net)).
-Wouldnâ€™t it be great if we were using OpenID everywhere instead of iChain?
-You can then use you openSUSE login not only on our sites, but really everywhereâ€¦ And this GSoC project is the first step.
+Wouldn’t it be great if we were using OpenID everywhere instead of iChain?
+You can then use you openSUSE login not only on our sites, but really everywhere… And this GSoC project is the first step.

 **Project description**

 Goal of this project will be to implement OpenID provider for Elgg.
 As already said, Elgg supports plugins that can modify anything.
 Among other things for example authentication.
-Which means that this provider canâ€™t really rely on any specific authentication method used.
+Which means that this provider can’t really rely on any specific authentication method used.
 This will make it possible to use it by anybody (not only us) and it will also make it easier to migrate our openSUSE webs to OpenID later.
 Currently we are using iChain to login to the Connect, but in the future we might let Connect handle login by itself and support OpenID